Scott-MacD/space-game/notes/update-log.md

 - Added a game loop with 2 main steps: a world simulation step, and a rendering step.

-The rendering step is the somewhat simple step - we run this after the simulation step, 60 times per second, and draw everything that should be drawn on screen, based on what their current state is from the simulation step.
  If you computer is struggling to keep up, and you drop frames, or are running at a lower frame rate, etc, this doesn't really effect the rendering step.
 It will draw whatever the state of the world is at that point in time.
 Some animations might care how much real world time has elapsed, and some might just care that it's the next frame, both are possible.

 The simulation step is slightly more complex.
 This step is where all the main game logic happens - everything from applying forces and simulating physics, to checking if certain things have happened, etc. This too, is intended to run 60 times per second, ideally once every time before running the rendering step, however there's two problems we need to account for to prevent physics bugs and people intentionally manipulating the game by manipulating their framerate.